Mrrvlad5/DSP_Mods/EpicResearch/README.md

 - Apply additional multiplier to hash and cube costs of technologies.
 Valid values are: {1, 5, 20, 50, 100}.

 float ResourceMultiple = 1
 - Additional resource multipler for the galaxy.
 Affects all ore, gas giants, oil.
-Remote oil is affected as a sqrt of this value.
+Oil is affected by sqrt of this value.

 ## Installation Note
 This mod depends on BepInEx.